 Apply online for a new card.
 Please be advised that once your new card has been created, your old card will no longer work.

-We will accept cash, money orders, credit card, cashier checks, or personal checks for the payments of fines and fees.
+We will accept cash, money orders, credit cards, cashier checks, or personal checks to pay fines and fees.
 If a check is returned for any reason, we will assess a processing fee of $25 on your library account.
 Payment must be made in full with cash or money order before you can resume borrowing privileges.